 |No credit history||Limited/No Credit|

 While you’re certainly likely get approved for credit with scores below 760, there’s no guarantee that you’ll qualify for the best deals.
-The best published interest rates are reserved for consumers who have scores at or above 760.
-That’s why you have to be at or above that score in order to have what is considered an excellent credit score.
+The best interest rates are reserved for consumers who have great credit history.
+So, even if you’re approved for a card you may get better terms if you have better credit.

 Excellent credit scores can lead to: